How To Cute Up Your Corduroy

 The 70s corduroy trend is back and it’s the perfect fabric for fall and winter

-It adds texture and feels cozy, as well as super stylish too.
-From A-listers to influencers, and even royalty, corduroy is having a moment, and for good reason, it’s one of those fabrics that looks great on everyone.
+This unique fabric adds texture and feels cozy—and it’s super-stylish, too.
+From A-listers to influencers and even royalty, corduroy is having a moment, and for good reason: It’s one of those fabrics that looks great on everyone.

-Another way to style your corduroy is by working a matching jacket and skirt set with a plain shirt underneath, paired with the Half Pint backpack in Misty Rose—a cute creamy pink hued bag that works with any corduroy look.
+Another way to style your corduroy is by working a matching jacket and skirt set with a plain shirt underneath, paired with the Half Pint backpack in Misty Rose—a cute, creamy, pink-hued bag that works with any corduroy look.
+(In fact, it’s one of our favorite pink backpack picks!)
 Finish it off with ankle boots and a necklace.

 If matching sets aren’t your jam, try pairing your corduroy backpack with a leather jacket or blazer over high-waisted mom jeans.
 Adding in that splash of texture with your accessorizing will help you nail the trend without trying too hard.

-For a more low-key take on the corduroy trend, keep things simple but chic with the Travertin Corduroy Fifth Avenue fanny pack, topping just about any look, and a paired with your favorite boots or sneakers.
+For a more low-key take on the corduroy trend, keep things simple but chic with the Travertin Corduroy Fifth Avenue fanny pack, which could top just about any look, and paired with your favorite boots or sneakers.

 Share on social media how you’re working the corduroy trend by tagging your post with #LifeUnzipped.